Kakashi Hatake: In Naruto

-Two-and-a-half years later in Part II, Kakashi reforms Team 7, with new arrival Sai in Sasuke's place.
+Two-and-a-half years later in Part II, Kakashi forms Team Kakashi, with new arrival of Sai.
 During the gap in time, Kakashi hones the Mangekyo Sharingan (万華鏡写輪眼, Mangekyō Sharingan) gained from Rin's death to master the Kamui ability that allows him to send any targeted object to another dimension.
-Because his students are now capable of taking care of themselves, Kakashi takes a more active role in battles, particularly those with the criminal organization Akatsuki.
+Because his students are now capable of taking care of themselves, Kakashi takes a more active role in battles, particularly those with the criminal organization Akatsuki where Kakashi, along with other Hidden Leaf ninjas, battled Hidan and Kakuzu, emerging as victorious.
 When the Akatsuki leader, Pain, invades Konoha, Kakashi engages him in battle, and dies from exhausting all his energy.
 However, after his confrontation with Naruto, Pain decides to use all of his remaining power to revive all those killed in the battle at Konoha, including Kakashi.
-Following a brief encounter with Tobi, the Akatsuki's true leader, Kakashi becomes one of the generals to participate in the war against Tobi's army.
+Following a brief encounter with Tobi, the Akatsuki's true leader, Kakashi becomes one of the generals to participate in the Fourth Great Ninja War against Tobi's army.
 As Naruto and Killer Bee continue to battle against Tobi and his forces, Kakashi and Guy arrive to join the fight.
 During the encounter, Kakashi learns that Tobi is Obito, who in fact had survived his apparent death and had committed to destroying the world order that allowed their friend's demise; Kakashi is left greatly stunned and horrified at Obito's actions.
 Despite the guilt for what Obito has become, Kakashi is encouraged by Naruto to continue fighting and the battle ends with Kakashi impaling Obito.
 When Naruto is nearly killed by Madara, Kakashi and a redeemed Obito join forces to protect Naruto by spiriting him off into the latter's dimension to be healed.
-After Kakashi loses his Sharingan, Naruto uses his new-found abilities to restore his original eye.
-Kakashi finds himself temporarily infused by the chakra-based spirit of Obito as he gains his friend's full Sharingan abilities and a Susanoo to help his team defeat Kaguya.
-Kakashi Hatake is the commander of the third battle unit in the fourth great ninja war.
+After Kakashi loses his Sharingan to Madara, Naruto uses his new-found abilities to restore his original eye.
+When Madara succeeds in casting the Infinite Tsukiyomi Kakashi is one of the few people protected from its effects.
+During the fight against Kaguya Ōtsutsuki, Obito sacrifices himself to save Kakashi; Kakashi is then infused by the chakra-based spirit of Obito and briefly gains his friend's full Sharingan abilities to help his team defeat Kaguya.
 Following the conclusion of the war, Kakashi is named by Tsunade as her successor, the Sixth Hokage, with his first act being to pardon Sasuke for his crimes.
 He holds this title for many years before finally passing it to Naruto, as revealed in the epilogue.